rebers/screenshoot/README.md

 A modern screenshot beautifying app that helps you create beautiful, professional-looking screenshots for your social media posts, documentation, or presentations.

+I built this because people kept posting cool screenshots on X/Twitter, but nobody would tell me how.

+F*ck gatekeepers.

-Open-source, and made with Cursor AI and Cline (Sonnet 3.7 + Thinking).
+Open-source, free to use, and made with Cursor AI and Cline (Sonnet 3.7 + Thinking).

 ## Features